dasanchez/name-scrambler/README.md

 # voldemot

-Takes a set of letters (such as a name) and assembles combinations of words based on it.
+Voldemot takes a set of letters (such as a name) and assembles combinations of words based on it.
+The results are output to a text file: [input]-iter.txt

 It uses the English word list from [SCOWL](http://wordlist.aspell.net/).
-The results are output to a text file: [input]-iter.txt

 ## Usage:

-`python name-scrambler input [filename] [slots]`
+`python voldemot input [filename] [slots]`

 ## Example